 We arrived at Dancing Leaf and were greeted by Les and Jan Hosick.
 After a quick round of introductions and the obligatory explanation of why were hanging out in North Platte, Les took us to a small building across the driveway from their home.
 I'll admit, as we walked into the the single-room box with a single row of metal folding chairs and shelves covered with bones and artifacts I wondered if this might turn out to be disappointing.
 After only a few minutes of listening to Les talk about prehistoric Nebraska I was completely sucked in.
 He told us about prehistoric geography and why so many artifacts can be found in Nebraska using charts, maps, fossils, bones, and plaster casts.
 He went on to discuss Native American culture and history with an impressive array of artifacts.
 After almost an hour of fascinating show& tell and Q&A, we took a short walk out of the classroom to the earth lodge Les has built as a recreation of an actual Native American lodge.

 By the time we made our way back to the gift shop Les had spent close to two hours with my wife and I and every minute was riveting.
-I picked up an arrowhead necklace for a souvenir and also picked up a book, How Can One Sell The Air?, a study of a speech by Chief Seattle.
+I picked up an arrowhead necklace for a souvenir and also picked up a book, How Can One Sell The Air?

 "Wild Bill" Cody, the world's largest train yard, and the coolest history field-trip ever.
 We didn't even make it to Buffalo Bill's Ranch.
 North Platte, Nebraska is a pretty cool place!